aejensen/computing-biostat-ucph/README.md

 ## Connect to server

-Connect to the ucph domain through a vpn connection unless you are at work (CSS) and use a connection with a cable in the wall.
+Connect to the UCPH domain through a VN connection unless you are at work (CSS) and use a connection with a cable in the wall.
 On linux, macOS and Windows you can connect from terminal using ssh, e.g.,

 ```
 ssh abc123@cox